-Unlike some villages, Addison isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Addison are a mix of both white- and blue-collar jobs.
+Addison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Addison is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Addison who work in office and administrative support (13.85%), sales jobs (9.51%), and management occupations (7.67%).

-The percentage of adults in Addison who are college-educated is close to the national average for all communities of 21.84%: 20.62% of the adults in Addison have a bachelor's degree or advanced degree.
+In terms of college education, Addison is nearly on par with the US average for all cities of 21.84%: 20.62% of adults 25 and older in Addison have a bachelor's degree or advanced degree.

 The per capita income in Addison in 2010 was $24,275, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $97,100 for a family of four.
 However, Addison contains both very wealthy and poor people as well.

 Addison is an extremely ethnically-diverse village.
 The people who call Addison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Addison residents report their race to be White, followed by Asian.
 Addison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 39.99% of the village’s residents.
 Important ancestries of people in Addison include Polish, German, Irish, and Greek.

 In addition, Addison has a lot of people living here who were born outside of the US (32.59%).

 The most common language spoken in Addison is English.
 Other important languages spoken here include Spanish and Polish.